Women Of Waste (WOW!)

 Being part of the ISWA family for more than a decade, Maria introduced the urgent need to integrate the gender perspective in waste and resource management to ISWA in 2016.

-Max Narinx is happy to answer your questions.
-Fill out the form and she will get back to you as soon as possible.
+ISWA General Secretariat is happy to answer your questions.
+Fill out the form and we will get back to you as soon as possible.

 Follow our Facebook page to stay up-to-date!

 The Solid Waste Association of North America (SWANA), ISWA’s National Member for North America, is supporting the...

 TASK FORCE LEADER

 She is a long-time associate of Women without Borders, supporting in action research projects for female empowerment projects in democracy and security building from Afghanistan to Zanzibar.

 Georgina holds an MSc in Sustainable Development and Climate Change and trained at the London School of Journalism.
 She was ISWA International Partnerships and Events Manager from 2016 – 2020 and represents ISWA Austria on the ISWA Working Group for Communications and Social Issues.